The Grand Circuit

 Start: Sipi Falls

 The Source of the Nile is on the menu for today.
-Referred to as the “Adventure Capital of East Africa”, the area has much to offer by way of activities, including class-5 rafting, bungee jumping, mountain biking, horse riding, Nile river sunset cruise, fishing and more.
-Jinja town is also nice to wander around for an afternoon.
+Referred to as the “Adventure Capital of East Africa”, the area has much to offer including class-5 rafting, bungee jumping, mountain biking, horse riding, Nile river sunset cruise, fishing and more.
+Jinja town is also lovely to wander around for an afternoon.

 Day 22 of 24